Identity document: Iceland

-The Icelandic state-issued identity cards are called "Nafnskírteini" ("name card").
-They do not state citizenship and therefore are not usable in most cases as travel documentation outside of the Nordic countries.
-Identity documents are not mandatory to carry by law (unless driving a car), but can be needed for bank services, age verification and other situations.
-Most people use driver's licences.
+Icelandic state-issued identity cards are called "Nafnskírteini" (lit. 'name certificate').
+The ID cards are voluntary, conforming to biometric ICAO and EU standards and can be used as a travel document in the EU/EFTA and the Nordic countries.
+Identity documents are not mandatory to carry or own by law (unless driving a car), but can be needed for bank services, age verification and other situations.
+Most people (91%) have driving licences for day-to-day use.

 Ireland

 Ireland does not issue mandatory national identity cards as such.
 Except for a brief period during the Second World War when the Irish Department of External Affairs issued identity cards to those wishing to travel to the United Kingdom, Ireland has never issued national identity cards as such.

 Identity documentation is optional for Irish and British citizens.
 Nevertheless, identification is mandatory to obtain certain services such as air travel, banking, interactions regarding welfare and public services, age verification, and additional situations.

-"Non-nationals" (no connection to a European Economic Area (EEA) country or Switzerland) aged 16 years and over must produce identification on demand to any immigration officer or a member of the Garda Síochána (police).
+"Non-nationals" aged 16 years and over must produce identification on demand to any immigration officer or a member of the Garda Síochána (police).

 Passport booklets, passport cards, driving licences, GNIB Registration Certificates and other forms of identity cards can be used for identification.
 Ireland has issued optional passport cards since October 2015.
-The cards are the size of a credit card and have all the information from the biographical page of an Irish passport booklet and can be used explicitly for travel in the European Economic Area.
+The cards are the size of a credit card and have all the information from the biographical page of an Irish passport booklet and can be used explicitly for travel in the EU and EFTA.

 Ireland issues a "Public Services Card" which is useful when identification is needed for contacts regarding welfare and public services.
 They have photographs but not birth dates and are therefore not accepted by banks.
 The card is also not considered as being an identity card by the Department of Employment Affairs and Social Protection (DEASP).
 In an Oireachtas (parliament) committee hearing held on February 22, 2018, Tim Duggan of that department stated "A national ID card is an entirely different idea.
 People are generally compelled to carry (such a card)."